ronen567/just-the-docs/docs/logistic-regression.md

 $$p(y=1| x,w,b) = \sigma(b+w^Tx) = \frac{1}{1+e^{^{-(b+w^Tx)}}}$$

 Obviously, the dependent probability of y=0 is the the mirror picture of the above, as presented by Eq.
-4 and Fgure 6a
+4 and Figure 6a

-### Figure 6: Probability for y=0: 1- Sigmoid Function
+### Figure 5b: Reverse Sigmoid Function, Probability for y=0

 ![Sigmoid Function](../assets/images/logistic-regression//mirrored_sigmoid.png)